itm4n/PrivescCheck/README.md

-Invoke-UserCheck - Gets the usernane and SID of the current user Invoke-UserGroupsCheck - Enumerates groups the current user belongs to except default and low-privileged ones Invoke-UserPrivilegesCheck - Enumerates the high potential privileges of the current user's token
+Invoke-UserCheck - Gets the usernane and SID of the current user Invoke-UserGroupsCheck - Enumerates groups the current user belongs to except default and low-privileged ones Invoke-UserPrivilegesCheck - Enumerates the high potential privileges of the current user's token Invoke-UserEnvCheck - Checks for sensitive data in environment variables
 ```

 ### Services